HIV Testing Outcomes in Ontario

-Over 630 thousand HIV tests were done in Ontario in 2018.
-Of these, about 12 out of every 10,000 tests were HIV-positive.
 The Ontario government continues to work to expand testing in ways that will more effectively reach those most at risk.
 For example, Ontario supports the availability of routine annual testing to the priority populations most at risk of acquiring HIV, and works to expand outreach to at-risk communities through the HIV point of care testing program.
 These strategies are contributing to our efforts to reach those who are undiagnosed and provide quality HIV care.

 HIV infection is considered a condition of “public health significance” under Ontario law.
 An HIV-positive result on a standard laboratory HIV test (a “nominal” test that uses the client’s name) is automatically reported by the Public Health Laboratory to local public health authorities.
 This reporting enables the local public health unit to follow-up with the client to offer support, linkage to care, and ensure that a client’s former partners (sexual and drug use) are notified, without revealing their identity.
 HIV screening is also offered nominally to all pregnant people in Ontario.
 However, if individuals do not wish to be reported to local public health, they can choose to test for HIV anonymously.
 Anonymous testing is offered at designated sites across the province for clients concerned about confidentiality and stigma.”